 Francisco Goya, together with Diego Velázquez, form the cornerstone of the Prado Museum's collection.
 During his career, Goya created more than 700 oil paintings, around 900 drawings and some 300 etchings.
 Within its collection, the Prado Museum has more than 150 of Goya's oil paintings.
 Indeed, the acclaimed Australian art critic, Robert Hughes, calls Goya 'the last of the old masters and the first modern painter'.

-Francisco José de Goya of Lucientes was born in 1746 and died in Bordeaux in 1826.
+Francisco José de Goya of Lucientes was born in the small Spanish village Fuendetodos in 1746 and died in Bordeaux in 1826.
 One of the most important events in Goya's life occurred towards the end of 1792, when on a trip to southern Spain, he became seriously ill.
 No one knows exactly which disease he contracted (doctors and art historians have since guessed at polio, hepatitis, meningitis and syphilis), but he experienced ear damage and lost both balance and some sight.
 He was in bed for more than 2 months.
 When he returned to Madrid, he had regained his sight and balance - but his hearing never returned.
 This event radically changed Goya's art, but it didn't make him a worse painter.
 On the contrary, when Goya started painting again in 1795, he was better than ever before.

 Goya worked under three different Spanish kings and (for a brief period) under Joseph Bonaparte, Napoleon's brother.
 He had a close relationship with both Karl III and Karl IV, but a tense one with the despotic King Fernando VII.